nicklockwood/layout/README.md

         ...
     }

 Layout supports dynamic table cell height calculation.
 To enable this, just set a height expression for your cell.
-If your cells all have the same height, it is more efficient to set an explicit `rowHeight` property on the `UITableView` instead.
+Dynamic table cell sizing also requires that the table view's `rowHeight` is set to `UITableViewAutomaticDimension` and a nonzero value is provided for `estimatedRowHeight`, but Layout sets these for you automatically.
+Note that if your cells all have the same height, it is significantly more efficient to set an explicit `rowHeight` property on the `UITableView` instead of setting the height for each cell.

-The same approach works for `UITableViewHeaderFooterView` layouts, and there are equivalent methods for registering and dequeueing UITableViewHeaderFooterView layout nodes.
+Layout also supports using XML layouts for `UITableViewHeaderFooterView`, and there are equivalent methods for registering and dequeueing UITableViewHeaderFooterView layout nodes.

 # Collection Views